 For a prenup to be legally binding, they must meet a few preconditions:

-- The agreement was not obtained through fraud, duress, misrepresentation, nondisclosure or general mistake.
+- Nobody obtained the agreement through fraud, duress, misrepresentation, nondisclosure or general mistake.

 - The agreement cannot be considered unconscionable.

-- The facts and circumstances under which the agreement was executed have not materially changed in such a way as to make its enforcement unfair, or unreasonable.
+- The facts and circumstances under which the agreement was executed have not materially changed.
+At least, not in such a way as to make its enforcement unfair, or unreasonable.

 Those three bullets are a kind of fancy way of saying that both parties have to have had a good idea as to the other person’s character, assets, income, and overall prospects.

-If you can prove a violation of any one of the three conditions listed above, then the agreement can be invalidated.
+Can you prove a violation of any one of the three conditions listed above?
+Then you may be able to invalidate the agreement.
 However, the state of Georgia has an exceptionally high bar for proving duress or unconscionability.
-For example, you cannot claim you were forced into signing the agreement as a precondition for marriage and, therefore, were coerced or otherwise under duress.
+For example, you cannot claim someone forced you to sign the agreement as a precondition for marriage and, therefore, signed under duress.
 Or that lack of parity in asset division outlined in the agreement would, therefore, make it unconscionable.

 Looking for a Family Law Attorney in or Around Atlanta?

 If you still need to find out more about the nuances of Georgia alimony law, call (770) 475-2521 for a free consultation.